Amber-Song/OAuth-note/Enable-SSO-for-Teams-tab-app.md

     });
 }
 ```
-2. Pass the access token to server-side code
+2. Pass the access token to server-side code, the server use that to acquire a token that could access Graph API, it makes the call to Graph API and return the protected data.
 ```
 function getServerSideToken(clientSideToken) {
     return new Promise((resolve, reject) => {